This post may contain affiliate links.

 Servings: 1 wrap

 A high-protein cottage cheese wrap made with just 2 ingredients.
-No blending required!
-Use it as a flatbread or wrap it around any of your favorite sandwich fillings.
+No blender needed!
+Use it as a flatbread or wrap it with your favorite sandwich fillings.

 Ingredients